A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 House salad

-They even gave us some piri-piri chicken to try that we saw someone eating at another table.
+They even gave us some piri-piri chicken to try, which we saw someone eating at another table.

 MARISQUEIRA FIALHO